 Welcome to our Oasis Academy Fir Vale remote learning webpage

-We are using a variety of online platforms for remote teaching and learning during the Coronavirus pandemic.
+We are using a variety of online platforms for remote teaching and learning.

 These videos show you how use them and we also have videos in different languages such as Roma, Arabic and Somali.

 If you have any questions please contact us via: firstname.lastname@example.org or 0114 2012300.

 For information about online safety please click here.

 For the Oasis continuation of learning policy click here.

 For detailed information on our remote learning approach click here.